Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 November 2025 05.29.06 UTC
+- WIB: Selasa, 4 November 2025 06.25.40 UTC
-- WITA: Selasa, 4 November 2025 06.29.06 UTC
+- WITA: Selasa, 4 November 2025 07.25.40 UTC
-- WIT: Selasa, 4 November 2025 07.29.06 UTC
+- WIT: Selasa, 4 November 2025 08.25.40 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: friendship
+Kategori: nature